 It is very important that your doctor check your progress at regular visits to see if the medicine is working properly and to allow for changes in the dose.

 Deutetrabenazine may cause some people to be agitated, irritable, or display other abnormal behaviors.
-It may also cause some people to have suicidal thoughts and tendencies, or to become more depressed.
+It may also cause some people to have suicidal thoughts and tendencies or to become more depressed, especially if they have a condition called Huntington's disease.
 If you or your caregiver notice any of these side effects, tell your doctor right away.

-Do not take deutetrabenazine if you are also taking a monoamine oxidase (MAO) inhibitor such as isocarboxazid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), or tranylcypromine (Parnate®).
+Do not take deutetrabenazine if you are also taking a monoamine oxidase (MAO) inhibitor such as isocarboxazid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), or tranylcypromine (Parnate®) within 14 days of each other.
 If you have questions, check with your doctor.

 Do not take deutetrabenazine if you are also taking reserpine (Serpalan® or Renese®-R).
 Wait at least 20 days after stopping reserpine before starting deutetrabenazine.
 If you have questions, check with your doctor.

-Do not take deutetrabenazine if you are also taking tetrabenazine (Xenazine®).
+Do not take deutetrabenazine if you are also taking tetrabenazine (Xenazine®) or valbenazine (Ingrezza®).
 Take deutetrabenazine one day after stopping tetrabenazine.
 If you have questions, check with your doctor.

-Check with your doctor right away if you have more than one of these symptoms while taking deutetrabenazine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
+Check with your doctor right away if you have any of the following symptoms while using deutetrabenazine: convulsions (seizures), difficulty with breathing, a fast heartbeat, a high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 Check with your doctor right away if you have an inability to sit still, need to keep moving, or restlessness.
 These could be symptoms of a movement disorder called akathisia.

-deutetrabenazine may cause drowsiness, trouble with thinking, or trouble with controlling movements.
-Make sure you know how you react to deutetrabenazine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think well.
+Deutetrabenazine may cause drowsiness, trouble with thinking, or trouble with controlling movements.
+Do not drive or do anything else that could be dangerous until you know how deutetrabenazine affects you.